 The real hidden treasure here is the view from the dome of the basilica.
 Ascend 300 spiral steps and enjoy one of the most amazing panoramic views in all of Paris.
 You’ll also get up close and personal with the largest bell in France, La Savoyarde, so embrace the Quasimodo within.

 ***You can also get fantastic views from outside the church, at the top of the steps that lead up to the Basilica.
 Hint, hint, take lots of photos and get up early because it’s really pretty, especially when devoid of pushy, selfie stick-wielding tourists.
 Want a picture of the sinking house of Montmartre?
 Then this is your chance!
 Go to the left side of the stairway (hop over the railing if need be) and look straight ahead.
 From here, turn your camera so that the bottom of your photo is parallel with the slope of the hill.
 Take your picture and boom, you have the sinking house of Montmartre.
-Feel free to ooh and ahh and be duly impressed.
-Lol.***
+Feel free to ooh and ahh and be duly impressed by this iconic stop on any Paris photography guide.***

 After Visiting the Interior of Sacré-Cœur: